When you buy something through one of the links on our site, we may earn an affiliate commission.

 Yes, but we had to split flea hairs to notice the differences.

-For the ones among you who want one darn fine chalk ball, we’ve compiled this article on the five best chalk balls available.
+For the ones among you who want one darn fine chalk ball, we’ve compiled this article on the five best chalk balls for rock climbing.

 For the rest of you, just buy whichever one is cheapest.
 Or whichever one has free shipping.
 Or whichever one strikes your fancy.
 Honestly, it will be tough to go wrong.